cheeeebs/Learning-Projects/README.md

 # Learning-Projects
 Short proejcts I'm doing while learning how to code!

-The /html-top directory is being created during starting to learn coding from The Odin Project.
+The /html-top directory was created during my start of learning coding from The Odin Project.